JunZhuSecurity/GasStationFinder/README.md

 3. Info window – shows gas station name
 4. Street View
 5. Search bar- select your location and find your way to gas station
 6. Both map and satellite view so that easy to find your way.
+7. Application shows estimated distance and time(using private vehicle).
+8. Application helps end user to check traffic conditions to reach gas stations.

 Example: